jakazzy/Trello-clone/README.md

 ---

-Others that may be added include: users can be send invite to others to join the board.
+## Others that may be added include:

+users can be send invite to others to join the board.

-Proposed Technologies Used
+## Proposed Technologies Used

-Reactjs - A JavaScript platform and framework for building simple apps to optimizing complex enterprise apps.
+- [Reactjs](https://reactjs.org/)- A JavaScript platform and framework for building simple apps to optimizing complex enterprise apps.

-Jest - A JavaScript test framework setup to run unit and integration test for project.
+- [Jest](https://jestjs.io/)- A JavaScript test framework setup to run unit and integration test for project.

 Installation
 You need to have node and npm installed on your computer